CONTACT ME

 1-Marble Plaque Commemorating the Visit of Portuguese President to Cochin (1992); 2-Portuguese Tombstone (1581)

+(For my separate blog on the European funerary monuments of Kerala see the link here).
 This unusual tombstone came to my notice quite accidentally while I was walking through the streets of Fort Kochi and bumped into a marble plaque with Portuguese writings.
 The plaque located outside the tall boundary wall of Bastion Bungalow was installed to commemorate the visit of the President of Portuguese, Dr. Mario Soares to Fort Kochi on 29th January, 1992.

 Saturday, 10 December 2022